2468UNIVERSE/Dynamic_Array_Python/README.md

-#📘 MyList – Custom Dynamic Array in Python
+# MyList – Custom Dynamic Array in Python.
 A complete custom implementation of Python’s list using ctypes and dynamic array resizing, built from scratch for learning low-level data structure internals.

-#🔥 Features
+## Features:
-Dynamic resizing (like Python list / ArrayList) Append, Insert, Remove
+1- Dynamic resizing (like Python list / ArrayList)
+2- Append, Insert, Remove
-Pop, Clear
+3- Pop, Clear
-Find element
+4- Find element
-Extend with another list
+5- Extend with another list
-Sort (ascending & descending)
+6- Sort (ascending & descending)
-Max & Min
+7- Max & Min
-Deletion by index
+8- Deletion by index
-Custom __getitem__, __str__, __len__
+9- Custom __getitem__, __str__, __len__
-Backed by C-style array using ctypes
+10- Backed by C-style array using ctypes

-#🚀 How It Works
+## How It Works?
-This project manually implements:
+### This project manually implements:
-A resizable array
+1- A resizable array
-C-type storage (ctypes.py_object)
+2- C-type storage (ctypes.py_object)
-Manual resizing when list grows
+3- Manual resizing when list grows
-Element shifting for insertion and deletion Bubble-sort logic
+4- Element shifting for insertion and deletion
+5- Bubble-sort logic
-Magic methods for indexing and printing
+6- Magic methods for indexing and printing
-This helps understand how Python lists work internally.
+7- This helps understand how Python lists work internally.

-#🧠 Methods Implemented
+## Methods Implemented:
 | Method                | Description              |
 | --------------------- | ------------------------ |
 | `append(item)`        | Add element at end       |